poulson/Clique/_sources/numeric/factorization.txt

 LDL factorization
 -----------------

-.. cpp:function:: void LDL( Orientation orientation, DistSymmInfo& info, DistSymmFrontTree<T>& L )
+.. cpp:function:: void LDL( Orientation orientation, DistSymmInfo& info, DistSymmFrontTree<F>& L )

    Performs either an :math:`LDL^T` or :math:`LDL^H` factorization, depending on whether `orientation` is set to ``TRANSPOSE`` or ``ADJOINT``.
 See